 The level of financial support provided by the Government for the construction of expressways is critical to the financial performance of the Issuer since the Issuer is required to make up the shortfall between the actual construction costs and the Government's financial support with operating cash and debt financing from third party sources.
 The Government's financial support, which principally takes the form of periodic capital contributions by way of subscription of new shares in the Issuer, generally covered approximately 40% of the Issuer's total construction costs for both new expressways and expansions of existing expressways and, since 2003, 100% of the Issuer's budgeted cost of acquiring land on which to construct new expressways and expand existing expressways.
-However, at times, the Government's capital contribution may fall below such level due to budgetary constraints or other public policy considerations.
-For example, the Government's actual subsidy ratio (defined as the ratio of the Government's capital contributions to the Issuer's actual costs for construction of new expressways and expansions) fell below the 40% level in 2006, 2007, 2008 and 2010.
+However, at times, the Government's capital contributions to the Issuer's actual costs for construction of new expressways and expansions) fell below the 40% level in 2006, 2007, 2008 and 2010.
 The actual subsidy ratio was 49%, 45% and 49% in 2019, 2020 and 2021, respectively.
-In respect of 2022, the Issuer budgeted construction costs of \text{\text{W}4,850 billion} and the Government budgeted capital contributions to the Issuer in the amount of \text{\text{W}2,396 billion}.
+In respect of 2022, the Issuer budgeted construction costs of W4,850 billion and the Government budgeted capital contributions to the Issuer's capital contributions to the Issuer's Dispectively.
+In respect of 2022, the Issuer budgeted construction costs of W4,850 billion.
 See "Relationship with the Government - Financial Support from the Government."